A novel eccentricity parameterization for transit-only models: Reparameterizing and

 \subsection{Transit chord}

-The transit duration only scales nicely with the planet's velocity when the transit chord, $C$, is known.
-Unfortunately, the transit chord, even with a fixed $a/R_*$ and $i$, changes as a function of $e$ and $\omega_*$ (and therefore \vcve), introducing a covariance similar to the one we were trying to avoid.
-Therefore, it is also useful to reparameterize the orbital inclination as the transit chord.
+The constraint from the observed transit duration only scales nicely with the planet's velocity, \vcve, when the transit chord, $C$, is known.
+Unfortunately, the transit chord, even with a fixed $a/R_*$ and $i$, changes as a function of $e$ and $\omega_*$ (and therefore \vcve), meaning our standard \cosi \ parameterization leaves a covariance between \cosi \ and \vcve \ similar to the one we were trying to avoid, and limits the improvement in performance.
+Therefore, it is also helpful to reparameterize the orbital inclination as the transit chord instead of \cosi.
+Using $b$ instead of \cosi \ or $C$ would be a more conventional parameterization and would also remove the dependence on $e$ in the translation from the parameterization to the observed constraint.
+We did not attempt this because we expect $C$, the distance traveled, to be more closely related to the observed duration and therefore better behaved, especially when coupled with the planet's velocity.

 For large swaths of parameter space, $V_c/V_e$ and $C$ are linearly correlated on the scale of a typical constraint.
 Even in the worst cases, the covariance is no more diabolical than the original parameterization.
 The result is that we accept more proposed steps, explore parameter space more thoroughly, and converge faster.